-Paul concludes his epistle to the Corinthians by exhorting them to engage in appropriate Christian conduct.
-Be on your guard and stand fast in the faith, he commands, and let everything be done in love.
+Paul concluded his epistle to the Corinthians by exhorting them to engage in appropriate Christian conduct.
+He called on them to be alert, to stand firm in the faith, to act like men, and be strong.
+He encouraged each of them to be on their guard, to stand fast in the faith, and to let everything be done in love.

-Paul had exposed many problems in the conduct of these believers, earlier in his letter.
-He addressed many doctrinal issues that were inhibiting their spiritual development and gave some stern warnings to these carnally-minded Christians - appealing for them to abandon their worldly ways, cease from any internal disputes, and live in a bond of peace and brotherly love.
+Paul had exposed many problems in the conduct of these Corinthian believers, earlier in his letter.
+He addressed many doctrinal issues that were inhibiting their spiritual development and gave some stern warnings to these carnally-minded Christians.
+Paul appealed for them to abandon their worldly ways, cease from any internal disputes, reject the aberrant doctrines of false teachers, and live in a bond of peace and brotherly love.

-False teachers had been responsible for many worldly attitudes, and unorthodox doctrines, that had infiltrated this church at Corinth, and quite possibly some would be the recipients of this corrective letter.
-So dangerous and abhorrent were these false teachings to Paul, that he pronounced an anathema on those that led others astray.
+False teachers had been responsible for many worldly attitudes, and certain unorthodox doctrines had infiltrated the church at Corinth.
+Quite possibly, some of the recipients of Paul's corrective letter were still promoting a false creed while others remained subject to their influence.
+So dangerous, abhorrent, odious, and repugnant were these false dogmas to Paul, that he pronounced an anathema on those that led others astray.

-'Anathema', is a Greek word that translates into abhorrent, hateful, odious, repugnant, repellent, offensive; an abomination and accursed.
-The terrible consequences of false teaching and demonic doctrines, percolating into the body of Christ, cannot be over-emphasised.. which is why Paul made this shocking invocation on all who do not love the Lord with all their heart and soul and mind and strength.
-Love of God can never translate into deceiving His children with false teachings and demonic doctrines, and so Paul proclaimed a curse on all who peddle false teachings and demonic doctrines.
+'Anathema', is a Greek word that translates into 'accursed', 'condemned', 'damned', and 'bound under a great curse.'
+The terrible consequences of false teaching and demonic doctrines, percolating into the body of Christ, cannot be over-emphasised, which is why Paul made this shocking invocation on all who do not love the Lord with all their heart and soul and mind and strength.
+Love of God can never translate into deceiving His children with false teachings, aberrant creeds, and demonic doctrines, and so Paul proclaimed a curse on all who peddle such ideas.

 It was JC Ryle who said: 'Paul allows no way of escape to the man who does not love Christ.
 He leaves no loophole or excuse.
 A man may lack a clear head-knowledge and yet be saved.
 He may fail in courage, and be overcome by the fear of man, like Peter.
 He may fall tremendously, like David, and yet rise again.
 But if a person does not love Christ, he is not in the way of life.
 The curse is yet upon him.
 He is on the broad road that leadeth to destruction.'

-Let us examine ourselves to see if we are in the faith and secure in the truth of the word of God, and let us study to show ourselves approved unto God... and to love the Lord with all our heart and soul and mind and strength.
+Let us examine ourselves to see if we are in the faith and secure in the truth of the Word of God, and let us study to show ourselves approved unto Him... and to love the Lord with all our heart and soul and mind and strength.